 - To filter the list of jobs based on the Project(s) that they are associated with: Click the Projects menu (located at the top-right of the main SMRT Analysis page) and select a Project.
-See "What is a Project?" on page 39 for details. - 4.
+See "Understanding Projects" on page 46 for details. - 4.
 Click + Create New Job. - 5.
 (Optional) Click Copy From..., choose a job whose settings you wish to reuse, then click Select.
 The job name and the Data Type are filled in.
 Go to Step 10 to select Data Set(s). - 6.
 Enter a name for the job. - 7.
 Specify the type of job to create: - Analysis Uses applications designed to produce biologicallymeaningful results.
-These applications only accept HiFi reads. - Auto Analysis For information on the Auto Analysis feature, see "Automated analysis" on page 126 for details. - Data Utility Data processing utilities used as intermediate steps to producing biologically-meaningful results. - 8.
+These applications accept only HiFi reads.

+- Data Utility Data processing utilities used as intermediate steps to producing biologically-meaningful results. - 8.
 If you selected Data Utility, select the type of data to use for the job: - HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20. - Subreads: Reads containing the sequence from one or more single passes of a polymerase on a single strand of an insert within a SMRTbell template. - 9.
 (Optional) Specify the Project that this job will be associated with using the Projects menu (located at the top-right of the SMRT Analysis page.)
 General Project: This job will be visible to all SMRT Link users.
 All My Projects: This job will be visible only to users who have access to Projects that you are a member of.
 To restrict access to a job, make sure to select a Project limited to the appropriate users before starting the job.

-Note: Selecting a Project also filters the Data Sets that you can use when creating the job. - 10.
-In the Data Sets table, select one or more sets of data to be analyzed. - (Optional) Use the Search function to search for Data Sets.
-See "Appendix B - Data search" on page 147 for details.) - (Optional) Choose how to view the Data Set table: 1) Tree Mode A barcoded Data Set displays as one row.
+Note: Selecting a Project also filters the Data Sets that you can use when creating the job.

+- 10. In the Data Sets table, select one or more sets of data to be analyzed. - (Optional) Use the Search function to search for Data Sets.
+See "Appendix B Data search" on page 162 for details.) - (Optional) Choose how to view the Data Set table: 1) Tree Mode A barcoded Data Set displays as one row.
 2) Flat Mode A barcoded Data Set and its demultiplexed subsets display as separate rows. - (Optional) For Data Sets that include demultiplexed subsets, you can also select individual subsets as part of your selection.
-To do so: - A) Click the Demultiplexed Subsets number link:
+To do so:

+A) Click the Demultiplexed Subsets number link: